-Jumps racing is a cruel and dangerous 'sport' in which horses are forced to jump metre-high fences at high speed.
-It's 10 - 20 times more dangerous to horses than flat racing, and many of the injuries sustained during jumps races can be horrific.
-Jumps racing now only occurs in Victoria and South Australia where horses continue to die on the tracks every year.
-In the 2011 jumps racing season eleven horses died on the tracks and 2012 saw six jumps horses killed on tracks.
+Jumps racing is a cruel and dangerous ‘sport’ in which horses are forced to jump metre-high fences at high speed.
+It can be 20 times more dangerous to horses than flat racing, and many of the injuries sustained during jumps races can be horrific.